programminghistorian/jekyll/editor-guidelines.md

 **Whitespace is important**, so be sure that the indentation matches the other examples.

-### 3) Add reviewers to the YAML file
+### 3) Add reviewers and editors to the YAML file

-It is important that we acknowledge the work of our peer reviewers.
-To the YAML file at the top of the tutorial, add the names of the reviewers who helped work on the piece (including your own), as well as the names of any members of the community who contributed substantial open reviews.
-YAML formatting instructions can be found on [Author Guidelines](http://programminghistorian.org/new-lesson-workflow).
+It is important that we acknowledge the work of our peer reviewers and editors.
+To the YAML file at the top of the tutorial, add the names of the reviewers who helped work on the piece as well as the names of any members of the community who contributed substantial open reviews.
+In addition, create an `editors` key and add yourself and any other editors who actively contributed to guiding the piece to publication.
+YAML formatting instructions can be found in the [Author Guidelines](http://programminghistorian.org/new-lesson-workflow).

-### 4) Add difficulty indicator to the YAML file
+### 4) Add a difficulty indicator to the YAML file

 To help readers evaluate which lessons best fit their goals and skill level, we provide "Recommended for ___ Users" information in the lesson YAML file.
 There are currently three tiers, which can be set with the following numerical codes: 1 (Beginning), 2 (Intermediate), 3 (Advanced).
 To add the difficulty level to the lesson, include the following in the YAML file: